tonycheang/genome-assembler/README.md

 ![Table of statistics](https://user-images.githubusercontent.com/18232816/58674624-828f1100-8305-11e9-865d-591f5a081516.png)

->The NGA50 value boxed in blue is a typical measure of quality of reconstruction.
+>The NGA50 value, boxed in blue, is a typical measure of quality of reconstruction.
 This value may vary depending on the input data, the parameters of assembly, and the complexity of the parent genome.

 <a href="#-genome-assembler">top</a>